zhenghaven/DecentRaVerif/README.md

 		* Infinite replication of **Decent App B** Acting as a **client** sending data (w/ AuthList given by untrusted hosts / attackers)
 		* Infinite replication of **malicious enclaves** (generating RA quotes & LA reports)
 		* Infinite replication of **revoked Decent App D** (generating RA quotes & LA reports)
+* **Query**:
+	* If Decent App A accept any peer, is the AuthList stored in peer's certificate identical to the AuthList loaded by App A?
-* **Query**: If a legitimate Decent App accept any peer, is the AuthList stored in peer's certificate identicial to the AuthList loaded in the App?
+	* If Decent App B accept any peer, is the AuthList stored in peer's certificate identical to the AuthList loaded by App B?
 * **Query in ProVerif**:
 ```
 query anyMsg : bitstring,